 Now beautifully restored by S.J.
 Craig Enterprises headquartered just up the road in Lawrence, Kansas.

 The Beaumont Hotel is a homing beacon to all pilots and travelers who wantto touch down for a cold drink, a hot bath, a great meal and restful sleep.
 The Beaumont Hotel’s renovation includes the addition of private baths in the four suites and six deluxe rooms, a remodeled dining room accented with period log furniture in the lobby.
-The hotel is open daily as a bed and breakfast, and the cafe dishes up hearty meals Wednesday through Sunday every week.
-There’s also voice mail, facsimile, television, and a private meeting room for business retreats.
+The hotel is open daily as a bed and breakfast, and the cafe dishes up hearty meals Friday through Sunday every week.
+There’s also facsimile, flat screen televisions, satellite TV and a private meeting room for business retreats.

 The Beaumont Hotel is a perfect weekend getaway or a strategic stopover on a cross-country hop.
 Stay a night, stay a week – your welcome is guaranteed to be warm and friendly as you and your fellow travelers swap stories and savor the beauty, peace and quiet of this very special piece of Americana.